sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Always disable the `TRACE` method for security reasons, unless specifically required.
+### Always disable the `TRACE` method for security reasons, unless specifically required
 The HTTP `TRACE` method should be disabled in your API to prevent potential security vulnerabilities.
 The `TRACE` method is primarily used for diagnostic purposes, allowing clients to see the exact request sent to the server and the server's response.
 However, it can be exploited by malicious users to access sensitive